Lynn M. Davis

 Chief Marketing Officer

-Sarah Burns serves as chief marketing officer, where she leads and directs marketing, public relations, advocacy efforts, and manages event production to help “Save Jane.”
+Sarah Burns serves as chief marketing officer, where she leads and directs marketing, public relations, advocacy efforts, event production and information services to help “Save Jane.”

 Sarah has worked in nonprofit marketing her entire career.
-She joined DCAC after serving as senior communications director at Dallas Women’s Foundation, now Texas Women’s Foundation.
+She joined DCAC after serving on the senior leadership team as senior communications director at Dallas Women’s Foundation, now Texas Women’s Foundation.
 Prior to that, she worked in service line marketing and internal communications at Children’s Health and in marketing at Genesis Women’s Shelter.

 She attended Oklahoma State University and graduated from the Mayborn School of Journalism at the University of North Texas with a Bachelor of Arts in Journalism with a focus on Public Relations and a double minor of Marketing and Management.

-Sarah is a 2018 recipient of Dallas Business Journal’s 40 Under 40 and is an active volunteer, currently serving on the Advisory Board for the Corporate Communication and Public Affairs Division in the Meadows School of the Arts at Southern Methodist University.
+Sarah is a 2018 recipient of Dallas Business Journal’s 40 Under 40 and is an active volunteer.
+She has previously served on the Board of Directors for the Junior League of Dallas and currently serves on the board of the Women’s Auxiliary to Children’s Medical Center.
+A believer in mentoring, she also currently serves on the Advisory Boards for the Corporate Communication and Public Affairs Division in the Meadows School of the Arts at Southern Methodist University and the Mayborn School of Journalism at the University of North Texas.

 Please contact Sarah at email@example.com